xsduan/conniebot/README.md

 #### here in ground control

 - download and install [node.js and npm](https://nodejs.org/) if you haven't already (duh)
-- set up `auth.json` using your bot token (an example with blank credentials can be found in `auth-example.json`)
+- set up `default.hjson` using your bot token (an example can be found in `default-example.hjson`)
+ - [hjson tutorial](http://hjson.org/) – different from json but makes writing these things a lot easier
-- maybe look at `settings.json`?
+- maybe look at the other settings?

 ### deployment